-All three of us hit great tee shots, Carl and Menekse down the middle, I just left of center, which left me 127-yards in.
+All three of us hit great tee shots, Carl and Menekse down the middle, I just left of center, which left me 110 meters in.
 The fairway begins to narrow where it should, and there is a bunker on the left side, which I didn’t notice from the tee box.

 13a as it is known is the first of the two bonus holes.
 If you have the space to build an extra hole, and it doesn’t distract from the aesthetics of the design, why not build it?!
 A short 121-meter (132-yard) par 3, which you could skip, but then again, why would you!
 The sun was beginning its descent, and the golden hour was transforming an already beautiful golf course into something magical.
 With roughly the same distance that I had on four, Carl had me take aim just right of the pin.
 With a quick swing, I caught it thin, and it didn’t turn back toward the pin.
 Pin high, and from a tight lie, I made a decent pitch which led to a gratifying par save.

 As we were walking towards the green, we noticed a large gallery of wallabies resting on the dunes, watching our every move.
 It is times like these that make us stop and realize that we are a long way from home!

 Let’s Talk About Golf

 Carl told us that the fourteenth at Lost Farm is one of the most talked-about holes architecturally.
 At only 263 meters (288 yards), the par 4 may be reachable for many elite players.
 The hole turns just slightly right, and the left side of the fairway is wide open.
 There is a plateau on that side that offers a tempting flat lie.
 However, the left side of the fairway also provides a much more difficult angle to a narrow green, which would make an already small green feel even smaller.